shubham-shipt/Python-Mini-Projects/README.md

 # 🖥️ Python Mini Projects

 Welcome to **Python Mini Projects**! 🚀 This repository is dedicated to small yet interesting Python projects to enhance programming skills.
-Currently, the repository contains two projects, **Sudoku Game** and **Password Manager**, with more projects coming soon!
+Currently, the repository contains three projects, **Sudoku Game**, **Password Manager**, and **Text-to-Speech Converter**, with more projects coming soon!
 Stay tuned. 🎯

 ---

 ## 📌 Projects List

-### 1️⃣ Sudoku Game 🎢🧩
+### 1⃣ Sudoku Game 🎢🧩
 A simple **Sudoku game** implemented in Python.
 The game generates Sudoku puzzles and allows users to solve them interactively.

 📺 **Files:**